dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 ## Initiate the migration

 The Auth0 migration feature is being rolled out incrementally to customers who have SSO features already enabled.
-When the migration option has been added to your account, you will see **SSO Updates Available** on the right side of the menu bar, near the settings icon.
+When the migration option has been enabled on your account, you will see **SSO Updates Available** on the right side of the menu bar, near the settings icon.

 <Lightbox src="/img/docs/dbt-cloud/access-control/sso-migration-available.png" title="SSO migration available"/>